mortizm1988/lecture_financial_statements_analysis/topic_4_operating.md

 (UPF, BSE, BSM)

 ---
-#  How do operating decisions affect the financial statements:question:
+#  How to measure economic performance from the financial statements:question:

 1. Income measurement
 2. Nonrecurring items